+91 9895734005

 There are seven steps of Abhyanga in the body.
 These help in the unblocking and balancing of the vital energy channels so that there is better distribution of energy throughout the body.
 Different positions are beneficial in relaxing or toning up the body.

-This is the combination of Sweda created from the abhyanga touch which can be sinful or virtuous, depending on the effectiveness coupled with steam treatment through this sweda.
-By doing the ease in warm oil onto the body, steam treatment follows, causing opening of the pores so that expulsion works better toward those toxins.
+This is the combination of Swedana Treatment created from the abhyanga touch which can be sinful or virtuous, depending on the effectiveness coupled with steam treatment through this sweda.
+By putting the ease in warm oil onto the body, steam treatment follows, causing opening of the pores so that expulsion works better toward those toxins.
 The combination of abhyanga provides the detoxification effects and promotes general health.

 Abhyanga massage is an Ayurvedic therapeutic practice involving warm oil application from head to toe.
 It enhances circulation, relieves stress, and rejuvenates the body.